Can I cut a neighbor’s tree overhanging my yard?

 Any court will do a good assessment of the conditions and consider various factors before providing orders to cut or remedy a hedge.

 Yes.
 Under certain conditions.

-Under normal conditions, the council will not force your neighbour to tidy their garden.
-However, in case a complaint is filed where the garden is becoming a nuisance to other neighbouring people or harboring dangerous animals or insects then they can be forced to tidy it.
+Under normal conditions, the council will not force your neighbor to tidy their garden.
+However, in case a complaint is filed where the garden is becoming a nuisance to other neighboring people or harboring dangerous animals or insects then they can be forced to tidy it.